/ Center for Global Engagement

 How do I apply?

 First, complete your Hope College application and receive admission.
-Once admitted, submit a separate application for the Hope in Tuscany program to express your interest.
+Once admitted, contact your Hope Admissions representative to express your interest in the Hope in Tuscany program.

 Do you have other questions?